Rotten Tomatoes: Critics' aggregate score

-Tomatometer Rankings
+For a Tomatometer score to be displayed, a film must meet a minimum number of critic reviews.
+The threshold changes depending on the film's projected box office in the United States, with the financial forecast provided by an "independent outside source".
+For films projected to make more than $120 million, they must receive 40 critic reviews before they receive a Tomatometer score; for projections of $60 million or more, 20 reviews are required; and for projections of under $60 million, or for films lacking a projection, 10 reviews are required.

-When a film or TV show reaches the requirements for the "Certified Fresh", it is not automatically granted the seal, but is instead flagged for the staff's consideration.
-Once the team assesses the reviews and response to the film or TV show, and decide that it is unlikely that the score will fall below the minimum requirements in the future, they will then mark it as "Certified Fresh".
+When a film or TV show reaches the requirements for the "Certified Fresh", it is not automatically granted the seal; "the Tomatometer score must be consistent and unlikely to deviate significantly" before it is thus marked.
+Once certified, if a film's score drops and remains consistently below 70%, it loses its Certified Fresh designation.

 Golden Tomato Awards

 In 2000, Rotten Tomatoes announced the RT Awards honoring the best-reviewed films of the year according to the website's rating system.
 The awards were later renamed the Golden Tomato Awards.
 The nominees and winners are announced on the website, although there is no actual awards ceremony.

 The films are divided into wide release and limited release categories.
 Limited releases are defined as opening in 599 or fewer theaters at initial release.
 Platform releases, movies initially released under 600 theaters but later receiving wider distribution, fall under this definition.
 Any film opening in more than 600 theaters is considered wide release.
 There are also two categories purely for British and Australian films.
 The "User"-category represents the highest rated film among users, and the "Mouldy"-award represents the worst-reviewed films of the year.
 A movie must have 40 (originally 20) or more rated reviews to be considered for domestic categories.
 It must have 500 or more user ratings to be considered for the "User"-category.

 Films are further classified based on film genre.
 Each movie is eligible in only one genre, aside from non-English-language films, which can be included in both their genre and the respective "Foreign" category.

 Once a film is considered eligible, its "votes" are counted.
 Each critic from the website's list gets one vote (as determined by their review), all weighted equally.
 Because reviews are continually added, manually and otherwise, a cutoff date at which new reviews are not counted toward the Golden Tomato awards is initiated each year, usually the first of the new year.
 Reviews without ratings are not counted toward the results of the Golden Tomato Awards.